EssadikElmangoug/Eden-AI/docs/CONTRIBUTING.md

 ## 🙏 Thank You!

-Your contributions, big or small, make a significant impact on A.I.GLCND.
+Your contributions, big or small, make a significant impact on Eden AI.
 We're excited to see what you bring to the project!

 Together, let's create an even more powerful tool for the community. 🌟